MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

     <tr>
         <td>timeout</td>
         <td>integer</td>
-        <td>Specifies the maximum number of seconds to run the core solver loop. initialization time does not respect this value, so the solver may run longer than the value specified.
+        <td>Specifies the maximum number of seconds to run the core solver loop.
+Initialization time does not respect this value, so the solver may run longer than the value specified.
         </td>
     </tr>
     </tbody>